 AI algorithms can swiftly and accurately analyze vast volumes of data.
 Marketers may develop personalized experiences that adapt to each customer’s behavior and preferences in real time by employing machine learning.

 Netflix is a good example of how artificial intelligence is utilized for personalization.
 Netflix’s recommendation system provides content that is personalized to each individual user by analyzing user viewing history.
-Amazon also employs AI for personalization, recommending products based on previous purchases and browsing behavior.
+Amazon also employs AI software development for personalization, recommending products based on previous purchases and browsing behavior.

 2. Marketing Automation